 By putting the elephant in the room and then putting a sign around the elephant saying ‘he’s here guys!’
-So for example this television show I’m writing right now is based around the hospitality scene.
-And so I have my James Packer hierarchy family - but they’re all Aboriginal.
-But they’re not just aboriginals in suits.
-The leader is a female she’s is like if a Sasha Fierce Beyonce met with an Aboriginal woman and had a lesbian baby that took over a Donald Trump dynasty.
+For example this television show I’m writing right now is based around the hospitality scene.
+I have my James Packer hierarchy family, and they’re all Aboriginal.
+But they’re not aboriginals in suits.
+The leader is a female -she’s is like if a Sasha Fierce Beyonce met with an Aboriginal woman and had a lesbian baby that took over a Donald Trump dynasty.
 When do you see that in Australian cinema?
 How come we can’t do that?
 How come we can’t have an Apocalypto movie about Invasion Day?
-Where the indigenous warriors actually fight back with awesome fight scenes and Benedict Cumberbatch plays the red jacket and there is traditional language woven throughout it.
+Where the Indigenous warriors actually fight back with awesome fight scenes and Benedict Cumberbatch plays the red jacket and there is traditional language woven throughout it.
 That’s what I mean about authenticity and that’s what I mean about taking risks.

 And that brings us to Cleverman which we couldn’t not talk about.
 Do you think that Cleverman has taken risks?

 Definitely.
 And I feel like it needs to take more.
 That was most of the feedback we got from the first season: great work, more risks.
 The thing with Cleverman is that it’s opened up the doors in the Australian arts industry for people like us within it to go ‘yeah, we are allowed to talk about this’.
-Because there’s this mentality in Australia that we’re not allowed to talk about these issues of colonisation or the social divide.
+Because there’s this mentality in Australia that we’re not allowed to talk about these issues of colonisation or the social divide between black and white.

-A show like Cleverman do you feel like it’s bringing two worlds together – like you were saying earlier?
+Do you think Cleverman is bringing two worlds together – like you were saying earlier?

 Definitely.
 You have people on Twitter who are African American or African British and they are oblivious to the struggle in Australia.
 The intellectual messages that I think Cleverman has, the social-political messages, they’re just giving them to you, they’re not shying away from these themes.
 But they’re also still giving you want you want.
 Its still sci-fi!
 And it’s a bit overboard but we need that so that people can get that this shit happened in Australia too.
 So I feel like Cleverman is a great step in the right direction.
 And it’s given more diversity to our identity, it’s added to the identity that we need to strive for in the Australian film industry.